 The law may allow you to make a right turn at a red traffic signal or red traffic light in California.
 However, before making the turn, it is the driver’s responsibility to ensure there is no oncoming traffic or pedestrians in a crosswalk at a red light, green arrow, or red stop sign.

-Many drivers fail to make a stop on the red light before turning and head for a sharp and quick turn on a red light, not aware of any incoming traffic or people walking.
+Many drivers fail to stop at the red light before turning and head for a sharp and quick turn on a red light, unaware of any incoming traffic or people walking.
 Such dangerous driving can cause fatal accidents.
-(Don’t forget a flashing red light signals traffic to proceed with CAUTION)
+(Don’t forget a flashing red light signals traffic to proceed with CAUTION.).

 Some drivers who see a yellow light or transitioning traffic lights will speed up to get through an intersection.
 Careful drivers will try to slow down quickly to avoid cross traffic, often getting rear-ended by other cars following too closely.

 When drivers approach a flashing yellow traffic light, they must treat the flashing yellow light as a stop sign—because of this, approaching drivers must wait until the light signal phases back to green before proceeding.
 Accordingly, you must slow down and proceed through the intersection with caution.